Background Image - Interior photo of Bridgewater Corporate Center.

 Other Corporate Governance Policies

-• Insider Trading Policy – prevents illegal insider trading of Bridgewater securities during certain blackout periods or while in possession of material, non-public information.
+• Insider Trading Policy – prohibits insider trading of Bridgewater securities during certain blackout periods or while in possession of material, non-public information.

 • Related Party Transaction Policy – provides oversight of potential transactions between Bridgewater and related persons, including directors and executive officers.